IshanaRaina/classification-bike-users/README.md

 ## Introduction

 Bay Area Bike Share is a :bike: sharing system located in the Bay Area in California.
-Bay Area :bike: can be rented from and returned to any station in the system, creating a large network of start-end point combinations.
+Bay Area bikes can be rented from and returned to any station in the system, creating a large network of start-end point combinations.
 With hundreds of :bike: and twice as many docking points, the system is available for use 24 hours a day, 365 days a year.

 ### Objectives